anmmashud/BNU_Exam_System_Statistics_Department/README.md

 ## Abstract

-This repository presents a comprehensive study on the exam system at **Bangladesh National University (BNU)**, focusing on the **Statistics Department**.
-The research analyzes the question patterns over the years and their impact on student performance.
-This study compares these patterns with those from other universities (both public and private) and explores potential improvements to the exam system.
-Ultimately, the aim is to provide actionable insights for reforming the current system to enhance academic outcomes and better prepare students for professional careers.
+This repository presents a comprehensive study on the exam system at Bangladesh National University (BNU), with a particular focus on the Statistics Department.
+The research analyzes trends in question patterns, their impact on student performance, and how they compare with other universities (both public and private).
+The study aims to identify key issues within the current system and provide actionable insights to reform it in ways that can improve academic outcomes and better equip students for professional careers.

 ## Keywords
 - Exam System